+Bruce has gone on to provide years of public and private service.
 He served as a member of the Maryland House of Delegates for twelve years (1987-1999) becoming the youngest member ever to serve as House Majority Leader (1990-1993).
 In 1990, Bruce was admitted to the Maryland Bar Foundation (an organization dedicated to fostering and maintaining honor and integrity within the profession) and was named Outstanding Young Marylander by the Maryland Jaycees in 1991.
 Bruce is a former member of the Maryland State Ethics Commission and a past Faculty Member of the Maryland State Bar Association course on Conduct and Professionalism.

 Bruce has appeared as a witness before the U.S. Senate Judiciary Committee and was an expert witness before the National Tobacco Settlement Arbitration Panel.
-Although he has been practicing now for thirty-one (31) years, Bruce continues to upgrade his legal skills and education.
-He regularly attends state and national seminars such as the National Trial Lawyers Summit, and seminars and courses produced by the American Association for Justice, 360 Advocacy Institute, and the Academy of Truck Accident Attorneys in order to keep abreast of changes and new techniques.
-Bruce and his wife, Kathy, have been married for twenty-six years.
+Although he has been practicing now for thirty-seven (37) years, Bruce continues to upgrade his legal skills and education.
+He regularly attends state and national seminars such as the National Trial Lawyers Summit, Academy of Truck Accident Attorneys, and seminars and courses produced by Mark Lanier, the American Association for Justice, and the 360 Advocacy Institute, in order to keep abreast of changes and new techniques.
+Bruce and his wife, Kathy, have been married for thirty-two years.
 They have one son.
 Bruce is a member of St. John’s Lutheran Church in Hagerstown.